maxfierke/sandwichroulette/README.md

 I haven't tested it on Android 3.0+, so let me know.

+This project is licensed under the GNU General Public License version 3 or greater.

 <small>SandwichRoulette is not licensed, endorsed, sponsored, or affiliated with SUBWAY Restaurants or Doctor's Associates Inc.</small>